-61. The parties negotiate and agree the miles to be travelled for each service.
-This figure is used to calculate the track access charges in Schedule 7, and forms the basis of the calculation of the freight capacity charge.
-This also means that, where a train is diverted over a longer route because of restrictions of use, the freight operator or customer does not pay more while being disadvantaged.
+60. The parties negotiate and agree the miles to be travelled for each service.
+This figure is used to calculate the track access charges in Schedule 7.
+This also means that when a train is diverted over a longer route, for example, because of restrictions of use, the operator does not pay more while being disadvantaged.